Herbal Respiratory Remedies

 Where to get these herbs?

 That is likely your next question.
-It is hard to go out in the natural medows and woodlands to look for these herbs, and dry them.
+For some, it is hard to go out in the natural meadows and woodlands to look for these herbs, and dry them.
 Especially if you need their benefits right now.
 Make it a long-range goal to learn more about the plants and where to find them.
 As I keep saying, many of them are under our feet, and beside our sidewalks.

-However, it is possible to buy them ready picked and cleaned and often prepared as teas or capsules you can take painlessly.
-The first place I look now is an online store called Puritan's Pride They have the lowest prices and the widest selection I've found so far, and theyare metaculous about their harvesting, preparation and packaging.
+However, it is possible to buy herbal respiratory remedies, herbs, ready picked and cleaned and often prepared as teas or capsules you can take painlessly.